ibrunotome/laravel-api-templates/README.md

 - Websockets example
 - Graphql example

+## Up and running

 The container used is created from Google Cloud Platform official php-docker + swoole and can be found here: https://github.com/ibrunotome/docker-laravel-appengine

-- Set the .env variables
+- Set the .env variables, see .env.example that is already configured to point to pgsql and redis services
 - Run the container with `docker-compose up`
 - Run the migrations with `docker-compose run app bash -c "php artisan migrate:fresh"`